hs763/lmb-nextflow/docs/README.md

 # Running NGS pipelines with Nextflow on the LMB cluster

 ## Introduction
 For the past decade Next Generation Sequencing (NGS) has been used ever more frequently in molecular biology studies, finding uses in new experimental techniques and applications.
-Processing and NGS datasets is far from trivial however, for it requires substantial computation resources in terms of data storage, RAM (working memory) and processing power.
+Processing and NGS datasets is far from trivial however, for it requires substantial computational resources in terms of data storage, RAM (working memory) and processing power.

 Here at the LMB we have a powerful compute cluster available to researchers which can run NGS computational pipelines (note: a pipeline is simply a sequence of linked computational operations).
-This guide provides an overview of how to access the computer cluster and run these pipelines.
+This guide provides an overview of how to access the **compute cluster** and run these pipelines.

 ### What is NGS data?
 Next-generation sequencing (NGS) is a massively parallel sequencing technology that offers ultra-high throughput.
-The technology can be used for a wide range of applications, such as determining the genomic sequence of an organism, the expression levels of all the genes in a tissues or even to identify epigenetic modifications or genomic conformational changes.
+The technology can be used for a wide range of applications, such as determining the genomic sequence of an organism, the expression levels of all the genes in a tissue or even to identify epigenetic modifications or genomic conformational changes.

-The most commonly used NGS technology is the Illumina platform which generates millions to billions of short reads (typically 50 - 300bp in length).
+The most commonly used NGS technology is the Illumina platform which generates millions to billions of short reads (typically 50 - 300bp in length) per run.
 Should longer reads be required, then researchers can opt for PacBio or Oxford Nanopore platforms which generate much longer, but far fewer reads.
 Typical RNA-seq, ChIP-seq or ATAC-seq experiments will use the Illumina technology.

 Click on the video below to learn more about the Illumina NGS platform.
 [![Overview of Illumina Sequencing](https://img.youtube.com/vi/fCd6B5HRaZ8/0.jpg)](https://youtu.be/fCd6B5HRaZ8)

 The standard data output from these sequences is known as [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format).
 Such FASTQ files are essentially text files which record the sequence of each read, along with an associated quality score which provide an estimate of the reliability of each base call.
-These files (usually in conjunction with genome reference and relavent metadata files) are processed by NGS bioinformatics pipelines .
+These files (usually in conjunction with genome reference and relevant metadata files) are processed by NGS bioinformatics pipelines .

 ### What is a compute (or computer) cluster?